-Those fo tures are stock-in-trade for this most complete of UK-wide organisations.
+These fe ures are stock-in-trade for this most complete of UK-wide organisations.
 As David Carr - the Marketing Services Manager for GEC-Marconi Avionics and Chairman of the GEC EMC SIG Marketing Group - explained, "No other organisation in the world, let alone the UK, has such a co-ordinated and comprehensive set of facilities and group capability in this most innovative area of regulatory expertise".

 [Note: This is only a brief introduction to the EMC Test Centre.
-Further information,

-GEC has announced the integration of its including an outline of the work undertaken at each EMC location, can be obtained from David Carr at Rochester - Ext.
+Further information, including an outline of the work undertaken at each EMC location, can be obtained from David Carr at Rochester - Ext.
 4047.]